Stage 2: Completion of your Private Pilot Licence (PPL)

 For the flight test, you will demonstrate your skill to the Approved Testing Officer by departing for a round trip with two or more landings / turning points en route.
 During the test you will show your ability to divert to an alternative location, carry out emergency procedures and demonstrate competent planning and management of the flight (observing all procedures and rules – navigation, radio work, and general airmanship) before successfully completing the flight.

 After passing the PPL flight test, you will be issued with a Private Pilot Licence, which authorizes you to fly anywhere within Australia, solo or with private passengers in daytime visual weather conditions.
 You will no longer require your instructors permission to undertake a flight as pilot in command.

 After receiving your PPL you may decide to undertake further training for various aircraft endorsements and/or ratings.

 This licence enables the holder to conduct private flights within Australia in good weather by day.
-The minimum age for the issue of a Private Pilot Licence is 17 years.
+The minimum age for the issue of a Private Pilot Licence is 17 years (so you can be training for the PPL licence when 16 however cannot be issued the licence until you turn 17).
 The applicant must be able to speak, read, write, and comprehend the English language.

 Theory Examinations Required